ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

     > [!NOTE]
     > To run the **Get-UnifiedGroupLinks** cmdlet, you have to be assigned the View-Only Recipients role in Exchange Online or be a member of a role group that's assigned the View-Only Recipients role.

-- Conversations that are part of a Microsoft Teams channel are stored in the mailbox that's associated with the Microsoft Team.
+- Conversations that are part of a Teams channel are stored in the mailbox that's associated with the team.
 Similarly, files that team members share in a channel are stored on the team's SharePoint site.
-Therefore, you have to add the Microsoft Team mailbox and SharePoint site as a content location to search conversations and files in a channel.
+Therefore, you have to add the team mailbox and SharePoint site as a content location to search conversations and files in a channel.

-- Alternatively, conversations that are part of the Chat list in Microsoft Teams are stored in the Exchange Online mailbox of the users who participate in the chat.
+- Alternatively, conversations that are part of the Chat list in Teams are stored in the Exchange Online mailbox of the users who participate in the chat.
 And files that a user shares in Chat conversations are stored in the OneDrive for Business account of the user who shares the file.
 Therefore, you have to add the individual user mailboxes and OneDrive for Business accounts as content locations to search conversations and files in the Chat list.

     > [!NOTE]
-    > In an Exchange hybrid deployment, users with an on-premises mailbox might participate in conversations that are part of the Chat list in Microsoft Teams.
+    > In an Exchange hybrid deployment, users with an on-premises mailbox might participate in conversations that are part of the Chat list in Teams.
 In this case, content from these conversations is also searchable because it's saved to a cloud-based storage area (called a *cloud-based mailbox for on-premises users*) for users who have an on-premises mailbox.
 For more information, see [Searching cloud-based mailboxes for on-premises users in Office 365](search-cloud-based-mailboxes-for-on-premises-users.md).

-- Every Microsoft Team or team channel contains a Wiki for note-taking and collaboration.
+- Every team or team channel contains a Wiki for note-taking and collaboration.
 The Wiki content is automatically saved to a file with a .mht format.
 This file is stored in the Teams Wiki Data document library on the team's SharePoint site.
 You can use the Content Search tool to search the Wiki by specifying the team's SharePoint site as the content location to search.

     > [!NOTE]
-    > The capability to search the Wiki for a Microsoft Team or Channel (when you search the team's SharePoint site) was released on June 22, 2017.
+    > The capability to search the Wiki for a team or channel (when you search the team's SharePoint site) was released on June 22, 2017.
 Wiki pages that were saved or updated on that date or after are available to be searched.
 Wiki pages last saved or updated before that date aren't available for search.

-- Summary information for meetings and calls in a Microsoft Teams channel are also stored in the mailboxes of users who dialed into the meeting or call.
+- Summary information for meetings and calls in a Teams channel are also stored in the mailboxes of users who dialed into the meeting or call.
 This means you can use Content Search to search these summary records.
 Summary information includes:

   - Date, start time, end time, and duration of a meeting or call

   - The date and time when each participant joined or left the meeting or call